BladeRunnerJS/brjs-site/docs/concepts/blades.md

 permalink: /docs/concepts/blades/
 ---

-{% include docs/concepts/blade_overview.html %}
+{% include docs/concepts/blade_overview.md %}

+A blade encapsulates all the required resources – JavaScript, HTML, CSS, XML, images, etc – to implement a particular high level feature.
+For example, a blade might implement a map UI, a chat window, a charting module or an alerting mechanism.
+A blade usually (but not always) corresponds to a particular area of the display.

 Blades can be run in isolation during development in a [Workbench](/docs/concepts/workbenches/), making them easy to develop, debug and test.
-Inter-blade communication is achieved via an [event hu](/docs/concepts/event_hub/)b or via [services](/docs/concepts/services/).
+Inter-blade communication is achieved via an [event hub](/docs/concepts/event_hub/) or via [services](/docs/concepts/services/).

 ![The contents of a Blade](/blog/img/blades.png)
 <small class="fig-text">What goes into a <strong>Blade</strong>?</small>